bbigras/uiautomation-rs/README.md

 # Rust for windows uiautomation

-The `uiatomation-rs` crate is a wrapper for windows uiautomation.
-This crate can help you make windows uiautoamtion API calls conveniently.
+The `uiautomation-rs` crate is a wrapper for windows uiautomation.
+This crate can help you make windows uiautomation API calls conveniently.

 ## Usages